-Course Number: GEOG 2232

-Course Name: Introduction to Geomatics and Geographic Information Systems

-Course Location: RC 2003 & ATAC 3009

-Class Times: Lec.
-M/W 8.30am-9.30am; Lab Fri.
-8.30am-11.30am
+Course Number: GEOG 2232 Course Name: Introduction to Geomatics and Geographic Information Systems Course Location: RC 2003 & ATAC 3009 Class Times: Lec.
+M/W 10.30am-11.30am; Lab Thursday 8.30am-11.30am Prerequisites: None

-Prerequisites: None

 Course Description/Overview - Introduction to Geomatics and Geographic Information Systems (GIS) is an introduction to applied mapping and GIS theory and applications.
 Emphasis will be placed on understanding how geospatial features are represented and captured as data and how these data can be managed, analyzed and presented using state-of-the-art GIS tools.
-The course will also be focused on introducing basic uses of remotely sensed imagery, Global Satellite Navigation Systems, mobile mapping techniques and web maps.
-Hands-on expertise will be developed with state-of-the-art commercial ESRI's ArcGIS Pro software.
+The course will also be focused on introducing basic uses of remotely sensed imagery, Global Satellite Navigation Systems and mobile mapping techniques.
+Hands-on expertise will be developed with state-of-the-art software-ESRI's ArcGIS Pro.
+In parallel to International GIS Day, students will organize Lakehead GIS Day, showcase their achievements, and promote real-world GIS applications.